Ada-Developers-Academy/core-unit-1/intro-to-tests/problem-set-intro-to-pytest.md

 - its expected outcome (usually the return value)

 The following guideline is challenging to master, but the best test names tend to describe a situation, and not name exact variable names.
 If the variable name changes, then the test name could become inaccurate.

+Pytest will only recognize test names beginning with `test_` or ending with `_test`.

+##### !end-hint

+##### !explanation

+The test name `test_calculate_multiplies_two_numbers()` is the best name in this case because it accurately indicates the situation for which we are testing, which is that the function `calculate` successfully works for multiplying two numbers.

+The option `test_calculate()` is not the best option here because it does not provide enough context to determine the condition for which the test is checking.

+The option `test_calculate_adds_two_numbers()` is not the best option here because it implies an inaccurate description for what the test is validating.

+The option `test_calculate_num_a_is_int_num_b_is_float_operator_is_multiply()` is not the best option because it implies we are testing for when num `a` is an int, num `b` is a float and the operator is to multiply.
+While descriptive, this test name is inaccurate for what we are validating in this particular test.

 ##### !end-explanation
 ### !end-challenge